 To attract the best forklift operators, you'll need to offer competitive pay.
-And if you need to get a sense of what "competitive" means in today's tight labor market, Randstad's 2019 Salary Guide can help you make sure that the hourly wages you have in mind are on par with market rates.
-To kick things off, here are the national averages for forklift operator wages, which, as with any position, varies by level of experience:
+And if you need to get a sense of what "competitive" means in today's tight labor market, Randstad's salary guide can help you make sure that the hourly wages you have in mind are on par with market rates.

-While these numbers are a good place to start, keep in mind that compensation can vary greatly by location and may be higher or lower in your area.
+While the national averages included in our salary guide are a good place to start, keep in mind that compensation can vary greatly by location and may be higher or lower in your area.
 Best to check our salary calculator for the most up-to-date data on the going rates in your specific location.

 3. identify the top skills for forklift operators

 To write a job description for a forklift operator in the manufacturing and logistics arenas, you'll need to know what skills to ask for in your job posting.
 And while the forklift operator's primary job will likely be just that — to operate the forklift — there are other factors you need to consider while defining the necessary skill set, such as familiarity with inventory tracking systems, attention to detail and whether the candidate is familiar with workplace safety practices.

 Whatever the skills are, get them down on paper and sort them into two categories: the "must-haves" — skills needed of any candidate, such as knowledge of forklift operation and inventory control — and the "nice-to-haves" — like a driver's license or experience working with material safety data sheets (MSDS) — which aren't required, but will certainly make a candidate more attractive.